dedis/popstellar/docs/messageData.md

 🧭 **RPC Message** > **RPC payload** (*Query*) > **Query payload** (*Publish*) >
 **Mid Level** > **High level** (*election#request_key*)

 There are two supported versions for elections: Open and secret ballot.
 In order to set up a secret ballot election, the backend(-s) need to establish a shared key among them per election.
 The corresponding public key is included on the election#setup message and can then be used to encrypt the votes before casting them.
+This message has to be sent on the `/root/election/key` channel and the corresponding answer message ([election#key](#receiving-a-key-for-an-encrypted-election-electionkey)) will also be broadcasted by the backend on this channel.

 <details>
 <summary>